fatememir/animated_icon_button_flutter/README.md

 ## Usage

-create a AnimatedIconButton widget, and pass the required params:
+create an AnimatedIconButton widget, and pass the required params:

 ```dart